engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 ## e.
 Event forwarding

-Unlike DOM events, component events don't bubble.
-If you want to listen to an event on some deeply nested component, the intermediate components must forward the event. (tor:bubble:köpür-,fokurda-)
+Unlike DOM events, component events don't bubble ❗.
+If you want to listen to an event on some deeply nested component, the intermediate components must forward the event.

 In this case, we have the same App.svelte and Inner.svelte as in the previous chapter, but there's now an Outer.svelte component that contains `<Inner/>`.